sbekti/path-client/README.md

 # path-client
-An unofficial Path API and web client
+An unofficial Path API and web client.

 ## Installation